Thousands of Philadelphia transit workers strike

 A union representative could not be reached early Tuesday.

-SEPTA hopeful of agreement before Election day
+SEPTA hopeful for agreement before Election Day

 SEPTA, in a statement, said it was "hopeful that a tentative agreement will be reached before Election Day."